philc/book-notes/business/paul graham essays.md

 * Organic ideas
   * "The verb you want to be using with respect to startup ideas it not "think up" but "notice."
 At YC we call ideas that grow naturally out of the founders' own experiences 'organic' startup ideas.
-The most successful startups almost all being this way."
+The most successful startups almost all begin this way."
 * "What you should be spending your time on in college is ratcheting yourself into the future.
   College is an incomparable opportunity to do that."
   * Rather than studying "entrepreneurship", which is the easier part of forming a startup, and best